-The following list includes the principal publications of staff members of Great Lakes Fishery Investigations.4/ Omitted have been papers resulting from work not associated with Great Lakes research, reviews, and numerous processed memoranda and informational releases of only temporary value, prepared for administrative use, or given restricted distribution.
+The following list includes the principal publications of staff members of Great Lakes Fishery Investigations. $\frac{4}{2}$ Omitted have been

+4/ The listing contains 5 papers by Elmer Higgins, who though not actually a member of the Great Lakes staff, had administrative responsibility for the Great Lakes program during his long tenure as Chief of the Branch of Fishery Biology. papers resulting from work not associated with Great Lakes research, reviews, and numerous processed memoranda and informational releases of only temporary value, prepared for administrative use, or given restricted distribution.
 The list does include a number of publications of a popular character prepared for the information of the general public and the fishing industry; most of these popular articles contained illustrative original materials drawn from the Great Lakes files or were summaries of longer papers issued in scientific publications not generally accessible.

-Neither does the list include typewritten final reports on completed studies that could not be published for lack of funds.
-Most significant of these reports are Wright's study of the limnology of western Lake Erie (592 manuscript pages), Deason's thesis on the morphometry and life history of the pikeperches of Lake Erie (368 pages), and Van Oosten and Deason's survey of the fishery of the Red Lakes (224 pages).

-Applegate, Vernon C.

-1950.
-Natural history of the sea lamprey (Petromyzon marinus) in Michigan.
+- Applegate, Vernon C. - 1950.
+Natural history of the sea lamprey Petromyzon marinus in Michigan.
 Fish and Wildlife Serv., Spec.
 Sci.
-Rep.: Fish.
-No. 55, 237 pp.

-Exhaustive study of life history from deposition and hatching of eggs, through 4-year larval existence, 1- to 1 1/2year parasitic stage in lake, upstream spawning migration, and nest building.
-Contains voluminous ecological data on factors of migration, spawning requirements, larval habitat,....
+Rep.:Fish.
+No. 55, 237 pp. Exhaustive study of life history from deposition and hatching of eggs, through 4-year larval existence, 1to 1-1/2-year parasitic stage in lake, upstream spawning migration, and nest building.
+Contains voluminous ecological data on factors of migration, spawning requirements, larval habitat, - 1951.

-1951.
 The sea lamprey in the Great Lakes.
 Sci.
 Monthly, Vol. 72, pp. 275-281.
-[Revision of Fish and Wildlife Serv., Fish.
-Leaflet No. 384, issued October 1950.]
+(Revision of Fish and Wildlife Serv., Fish.
+Leaflet No. 384, issued October 1950.)
 Semi-popular account of the invasion of the upper Great Lakes by the sea lamprey and of the effects of that parasite on stocks of commercially valuable fish.
-Reviews sea lamprey's life history with special reference to technical problems of control.
+Reviews sea lamprey's life history with special reference to technical problems of control. - 1951.

-$[\]frac{4}{1}$ The listing contains 5 papers by Elmer Higgins, who though not actually a member of the Great Lakes staff, had administrative responsibility for the Great Lakes program during his long tenure as Chief of the Branch of Fishery Biology.

-Applegate, Vernon C. (continued)

-1951.
 Sea lamprey investigations.
 II.
 Egg development, maturity, egg production, and percentage of unspawned eggs of sea lampreys, Petromyzon marinus, captured in several Lake Huron tributaries.
 Pap.
-Mich.
-Acad.
-Sci., Arts, and Lett., Vol. 35 (1949), pp. 71-90.
+Mich.Acad.Sci., Arts, and Lett., Vol. 35 (1949), pp.71-90.
+Investigation of sex cycle of females--sizes of eggs, number per individual (range of 24,000 to 110,000;

-Investigation of sex cycle of females--sizes of eggs, number per individual (range of 24,000 to 110,000; mean of 61,500) and its variation with body length and weight, and percentage of unspawned eggs (estimated at 5.0).
+mean of 61,500) and its variation with body length and weight, and percentage of unspawned eggs (estimated at 5.0).